-The ability for businesses to understand and communicate to Spanish-speaking customers is essential.
-As of 2019, there were an estimated 477 billion native Spanish speakers throughout the world, compared to just 360 billion native English speakers.
+The ability for businesses to understand and communicate with Spanish-speaking customers is essential.
+As of 2019, there were an estimated 477 billion native Spanish speakers worldwide, compared to just 360 billion native English speakers.
 Businesses who provide quality customer service in Spanish stand poised to stay ahead of the competition.
 Here’s why.

 Spanish Speaking in the United States is Increasing

 The United States is the world’s largest economy, with an average consumer expenditure (CE) of $60,060 per year.
 Also increasing within U.S. borders is the number of Spanish speaking inhabitants – one recent study predicted that the Hispanic population in the United States is set to double by 2050.
 Providing high-quality customer service in the form of a nearshore call center, for example, can help businesses keep pace with the increasing demand for Spanish-speaking customer service representatives.

 Though many people, both in the United States and around the world, associate the country with English speaking, the reality is that Spanish is an integral part of both the social framework and the economy.
 By 2020, researchers estimate that Latinx people will be responsible for nearly 25% of U.S. G.D.P. growth, as well as 13% of the country’s total GDP.
 As younger Latinx people enter the workforce and baby boomers retire, Spanish speaking will command more of the internal economy.

 When Spanish is used as a common language of commerce, bilateral trade increases by almost 300%, according to a study by the Telefonica Foundation, what does this mean, exactly?